 - Flashlight and headlamp

 How I feel about it: Late night walks home and electricity outages have already made these practical.
-The headlamp is especially useful if I have to cook in the dark when the electricity is out.
+The headlamp is especially useful when I have to cook in the dark with the electricity out.

 - Rechargeable batteries

 Apparently there’s no great way to dispose of batteries in Rwanda, so I picked up a set of rechargeable ones for my headlamp and flashlight.